Thousands rally in Turkey after opposition lawmaker jailed

-ANKARA Several thousand people took to the streets of Turkey's two biggest cities on Thursday to protest against a 25-year prison sentence handed down to an opposition lawmaker on spying charges.
+ANKARA (Reuters) - Several thousand people took to the streets of Turkey's two biggest cities on Thursday to protest against a 25-year prison sentence handed down to an opposition lawmaker on spying charges.

 A court sentenced Enis Berberoglu, a lawmaker from the main opposition Republican People's Party (CHP), on charges of military espionage on Wednesday.
 It said he gave an opposition newspaper a video purporting to show Turkey's intelligence agency trucking weapons into Syria.